The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Measuring Diversity with the Vendi Score

-The lemma implies that the eigenvalues of $\mK/n$ as defined in \Cref{def:vendi_score} are nonnegative and sum to one.
+where we use the convention $0 \log 0 = 0$. \end{definition} To understand the validity of the Vendi Score as a mathematical object, note that the eigenvalues of $\mK/n$ are nonnegative (because $k$ is positive semidefinite) and sum to one (because the diagonal entries of $\mK/n$ are equal to $1/n$).
 The Shannon entropy is therefore well-defined and the Vendi Score is well-defined.
-In this form, the Vendi Score can also be seen as the \emph{effective rank} of the kernel matrix $\mK/n$.
+In this form, the Vendi Score can also be seen as the \emph{effective rank} of the kernel matrix $\mK$.
 Effective rank was introduced by~\citet{roy2007effective} in the context of signal processing; the effective rank of a matrix is defined as the exponential of the entropy of the normalized singular values.
 Effective rank has also been used in machine learning, for example, to evaluate word embeddings~\citep{torregrossa2020correlation} and to study the implicit bias of gradient descent for low-rank solutions~\citep{arora2019implicit}.

 The Vendi Score can be expressed directly as a function of the kernel similarity matrix $\mK$: \begin{lemma} Consider the same setting as Definition~\ref{def:vendi_score}.
 Then